okfde/okfn.de/content/projekte/jugendhackt.en.md

 In line with our motto "Improve the world with code", Jugend hackt is about more than just learning to program: We understand technology as a means of social change.
 We encourage young people to use technology responsibly in order to find solutions to socio-political questions.
 This creates creative projects such as a watering system that donates free WiFi; a bracelet that warns of surveillance cameras or an audio computer game for people with visual impairment.

+Jugend hackt is a non-profit program of the non-profit organizations Open Knowledge Foundation Deutschland e.V. and [mediale pfade.org - Verein für Medienbildung e.V](https://medialepfade.org).
+Participation in our programs is free of charge for young people as far as possible.
+We value diversity in our program and actively promote the participation of young people who otherwise have limited educational opportunities in the technical field.
+The positive change that our program brings about in the lives of our participants is demonstrable.
+Jugend hackt has been awarded the PHINEO seal for effectiveness.

 <div class="two-img offset-lg-2">
     <figure class="license">
         <img alt="Bild vom Event" src="/files/projects/jugendhackt_img_1.jpg">